Blackand0/SentinelPro/replit.md

 - `print_jobs`: Print tracking with file metadata and user/printer references
 - `session`: PostgreSQL session store for Express sessions

-**Schema Management**: Uses raw SQL for initial table creation with `CREATE TABLE IF NOT EXISTS` pattern.
+**Schema Management**: Uses raw SQL for initial table creation with `CREATE TABLE IF NOT EXISTS` pattern plus automatic `ALTER TABLE` migrations for missing columns.
+Auto-migration runs on application startup to sync schema.
 Drizzle Kit is available for migrations (`db:push` script) but not actively used in production deployment.

 ### Authentication & Session Management